This country-specific Q&A provides an overview to technology laws and regulations relevant in Singapore.

 Financial institutions in Singapore are also subject to additional regulations imposed by the MAS in relation to the maintenance of cybersecurity measures and controls.

-Additionally, a draft Cybersecurity Bill was released by the Cyber Security Agency of Singapore (“CSA”) on 10 July 2017 for public consultation.
-This draft Cybersecurity Bill aims to regulate critical information infrastructure owners by imposing cybersecurity obligations such as notification obligations, audit obligations, obligations to provide information to the CSA and obligations to participate in cybersecurity exercises.
-The consultation period of the Bill will close on 3 August 2017.
+Additionally, the Cybersecurity Act was passed by the Singapore Parliament on 5 February 2018 and received the Singapore President's assent on 2 March 2018.
+The Cybersecurity Act will regulate critical information infrastructure owners by imposing cybersecurity obligations such as notification obligations, audit obligations, obligations to provide information to the Cyber Security Agency of Singapore and obligations to participate in cybersecurity exercises.

 What key laws exist in terms of the criminality of hacking/DDOS attacks?